rakutenanalytics/ios-rakutenanalytics/README.md

 @subsection analytics-configure-location Location Tracking

 @warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RSDKAnalyticsManager::shouldTrackLastKnownLocation property is set to `YES`.
 Instead, it passively monitors location updates captured by your application.
-See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.
-Note that monitoring the device location for no other purpose than tracking will get your app rejected by Apple.
+@warning Your app must first request permission to use location services for a valid reason, as shown at [Requesting Permission to Use Location Services](https://developer.apple.com/reference/corelocation/cllocationmanager?language=objc#1669513). **Note that monitoring the device location for no other purpose than tracking will get your app rejected by Apple.**
-@warning Apps usually add a code snippet similiar to the one below to their `UIApplicationDelegate`:
-@warning
-@code{.m}
-	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
-	{
-		// ...
-		self.locationManager = CLLocationManager.new;
-		self.locationManager.desiredAccuracy = kCLLocationAccuracyThreeKilometers;
-		return YES;
-	}

-	- (void)applicationDidBecomeActive:(UIApplication *)application
-	{
-		[self.locationManager startUpdatingLocation];
-	}

-	- (void)applicationWillResignActive:(UIApplication *)application
-	{
-		[self.locationManager stopUpdatingLocation];
-	}
-@endcode
+@warning See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.

 If you want to prevent our SDK from tracking the last known location, you can set RSDKAnalyticsManager::shouldTrackLastKnownLocation to `NO`.
-Tracking is enabled by default.
+Location tracking is enabled by default.

 @code{.swift}
     // Swift: